terra-money/docs/docs/learn/terra-station/download/terra-station-desktop.md

 ::::

-This tutorial walks you through the process of using Terra Station, the official desktop wallet for Terra.
+This tutorial walks you through how to install and use Terra Station, the official desktop wallet for Terra.

-For more guides on how to use Station's advanced features, visit the [Station guides](../README.md).
+For more guides on how to use the advanced features of Terra Station, visit the [Terra Station guides](../README.md).

 ## Install Terra Station

-1. Click the Terra Station download link for your operating system:
+1. Click the Terra Station download link corresponding to your operating system:

    - [MacOS](https://github.com/terra-money/station-desktop/releases/download/v1.2.0/Terra.Station-1.2.0.dmg)